Suicide attempt

 A suicide attempt is an act in which an individual tries to kill themselves but survives.
 Mental health professionals discourage describing suicide attempts as "failed" or "unsuccessful", as doing so may imply that a suicide resulting in death is a successful or desirable outcome.

 Epidemiology

 In the United States, the National Institute of Mental Health reports there are 11 nonfatal suicide attempts for every suicide death.
 The American Association of Suicidology reports higher numbers, stating that there are 25 suicide attempts for every suicide completion.
 The ratio of suicide attempts to suicide death is about 25:1 in youths, compared to about 4:1 in elderly.
 A 2008 review found that nonfatal self-injury is more common in women, and a separate study from 2008/2009 found suicidal thoughts higher among females, as well as significant differences between genders for suicide planning and suicide attempts.

+A similar trend is seen in Australia, where the National Mental Health Commission reports 150 attempts for every 9 deaths each day.
+A majority of attempts come from young adults and adolescents, however exact statistics for suicide attempts haven't been sufficiently researched.

 Suicide attempts are more common among adolescents in developing countries than developed ones.
 A 12-month prevalence of suicide attempt in developing countries between 2003 and 2015 was reported as 17%.